 14. Welcomes the efforts made by the Government of Cambodia to combat crimes, such as trafficking in persons, the exploitation of labour and the sexual exploitation of women and children, and urges the Government to make further efforts to this end, in concert with the international community, to combat outstanding key problems in this area;

-15. Welcomes the efforts of the Government of Cambodia based on its five-year strategy for gender equality (2019–2023), and encourages the Government to further promote women’s economic, social and political empowerment, including their participation in decision-making processes, and the expansion of women’s economic benefits through improved working conditions, social protection and labour standards;
+15. Welcomes the efforts of the Government of Cambodia based on its five-year strategy for gender equality (2019–2023), and encourages the Government to further promote women’s economic, social and political empowerment, including their full, effective and meaningful participation in decision-making processes, and the expansion of women’s economic benefits through improved working conditions, social protection and labour standards;

-16. Notes with appreciation the efforts made by the Government of Cambodia to resolve land issues, inter alia, through the implementation of relevant laws and regulations, including a moratorium on economic land concessions and systematic land registration, and register approximately 6.2 million land ownerships for citizens, including women, and encourages the Government to effectively promote land ownership for women and vulnerable groups through the Social Land Concession system, while recognizing the outstanding issues in this area, urges the Government to continue and enhance its efforts to resolve them equitably and expeditiously in a fair and open manner, taking into consideration the rights of and the actual consequences for the parties concerned and in accordance with relevant laws and regulations, such as the Land Law, the Law on Expropriation, the Circular on the Settlement of Illegal Temporary Building in Cities and Urban Areas and the National Housing Policy, and by strengthening the capacity and effectiveness of relevant institutions, such as the National Authority for Land Dispute Resolution cadastral committees at the national, provincial and district levels, and other relevant institutions;
+16. Notes with appreciation the efforts made by the Government of Cambodia to resolve land issues, inter alia, through the implementation of relevant laws and regulations, including a moratorium on economic land concessions and systematic land registration to register approximately 6.2 million land ownerships for citizens, including women, and encourages the Government to effectively promote land ownership for women and members of vulnerable groups through the Social Land Concession system, while recognizing the outstanding issues in this area, urges the Government to continue and enhance its efforts to resolve them peacefully, equitably and expeditiously in a fair and open manner, taking into consideration the rights of and the actual consequences for the parties concerned and in accordance with relevant laws and regulations, such as the Land Law, the Law on Expropriation, the Circular on the Settlement of Illegal Temporary Building in Cities and Urban Areas and the National Housing Policy, and by strengthening the capacity and effectiveness of relevant institutions, such as the National Authority for Land Dispute Resolution cadastral committees at the national, provincial and district levels, and other relevant institutions;

-17. Notes the commitments made and the progress achieved by the Government of Cambodia in implementing its obligations under international human rights laws and conventions to which it is a party, and urges the Government to continue to take steps to meet its obligations under international law, and to this end to strengthen its cooperation with United Nations agencies, including the Office of the High Commissioner, through enhanced dialogue and the development of joint activities;
+17. Notes the commitments made and the progress achieved by the Government of Cambodia in implementing its obligations under international human rights treaties and conventions to which it is a party, and urges the Government to continue to take steps to meet its obligations under those treaties and conventions, and to this end to strengthen its cooperation with United Nations agencies, including the Office of the High Commissioner, through enhanced dialogue and the development of joint activities;

-18. Notes with appreciation the efforts and progress made by the Government of Cambodia to establish a national human rights institution, including its commitment to hold up to 60 rounds of consultations with relevant stakeholders on the current first draft of the law to ensure its independence and neutrality, consistent with the principles relating to the status of national institutions for the promotion and protection of human rights (the Paris Principles);
+18. Notes with appreciation the efforts and progress made by the Government of Cambodia to establish a national human rights institution to ensure its independence and neutrality, including its commitment to hold up to 60 rounds of consultations with relevant stakeholders on the current first draft of the law to ensure its independence and neutrality, consistent with the principles relating to the status of national institutions for the promotion and protection of human rights (the Paris Principles);

 19. Welcomes the efforts made by the Cambodian Human Rights Committee, especially in resolving complaints from individuals;